 3. Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.

 Portfolio managers, research analysts and governance specialists endeavor to accurately assess investee companies by utilizing public information.
-They also make investment decisions based upon the sustainable growth of investee companies by analyzing financial information, such as earnings trends and capital structures, as well as non-financial information like management strategies, corporate governance, social responsibilities and risk.
+They also make investment decisions based upon the sustainable growth of investee companies by analyzing financial information, such as earnings trends and capital structures, as well as non-financial information like management strategies and firms’ ESG strategies.
 Such data is acquired by accessing disclosure material, holding regular meetings and appropriately engaging with investee companies.

 4. Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies.